dragoncat87/vulscan/CODE_OF_CONDUCT.md

 # Vulscan Code of Conduct

-Like the technical community as a whole, the Vulscan team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission - including mentorship, teaching, and connecting people.
+Like the technical community as a whole, the Vulscan team and community is made up of a mixture of AI and 1 human volunteer , working on every aspect of this mission.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
 This code applies equally to founders, mentors and those seeking help and guidance.